 - 2 teaspoons dark rum

-Preheat the oven to 350 degrees F and grease the inside of a bundt pan with the butter, making sure to get it inside all of the crevices.
+- Set the oven and prepare the pan.
+Preheat the oven to 350°F and grease the inside of a bundt pan with the butter, making sure to get it inside all of the crevices.
 Set it aside.

-Pour the batter into the buttered-bundt pan and bake in the preheated 350 degree F oven until the edges are golden brown, the top has risen, and it's beginning to crack, about 45 minutes.
+- Add batter to the pan and bake.
+Pour the batter into the buttered-bundt pan and bake in the preheated 350°F oven until the edges are golden brown, the top has risen, and is beginning to crack, about 45 minutes.